general260/jam-test/README.md

 # Jam Direct Assessment
-An Email template test for Jam Direct and a file showing a JavaScript language output.
+An Email template for Jam Direct and a file showing a JavaScript language output.